 Associate Professor of Interior Design & Design Studies

-Chris Haddox, PhD, is an Assistant Professor of Sustainable Design at West Virginia University where his teaching efforts revolve around the minor in sustainable design—a robust program he created while a visiting assistant professor at WVU.
+Chris Haddox, PhD, is an Associate Professor of Sustainable Design at West Virginia University where his teaching efforts revolve around the minor in sustainable design—a robust program he created while a visiting assistant professor at WVU.
 This minor draws students from across the university who wish to broaden their thinking about the development and management of our communities.

 His research interests focus on evidence-based design of rural health care facilities, arts-based community development and green housing.
 Service is dedicated to a variety of initiatives, most notably community development.